 Yeah, I recommend you continue reading…

 If you’re thinking, “Nope!
 I’m convinced.
-Skip it and just gimme a pair of Swannies Sunnies (our UV rated and polarized sunglasses) already!”
+Skip it and just gimme a pair of Swannies Sunnies: our new UV rated and polarized sunglasses, already!”
 Get em’, here.
-And remember to keep your new sunglasses looking brand-spanking new, like this.
+And remember to keep your new blue light sunglasses looking brand-spanking new, like this.

 For those that don’t want to skip it (because of FOMO!). 👇